SoftwareAG/c8y-docs/content/device-protocols-guide/cloud-fieldbus-bundle/connecting-fieldbus.md

 To connect a Modbus/RTU device, follow these steps:

-1. Physically wire the Modbus/RTU device through RS-485 or RS-232 to the terminal.
+1. Physically connect the Modbus/RTU device through a RS-485 or RS-232 cable to the terminal.
 2. Assign the device a unique Modbus address according to the instructions provided with the Modbus device (e.g. by setting a jumper on the device).
 3. Check the serial communication settings of the device according to the instructions provided with the Modbus device (i.e. baud rates and communication protocol).
 These have to match with all devices on the bus.
 4. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **Modbus** tab.